craterdog/java-primitive-types/README.md

 ##Tag Primitive Type

-The `Tag` class provides a way to encapsulate an arbitrary number of random bytes in a way that makes it easy to view them.
+The `Tag` class provides a way to encapsulate an arbitrary number of random bytes in a way that can be used as a unique identifier within a certain size space of "things".
+The tags are formatted in a way that makes them easy to view.
 The following shows some examples of tags:

     Tag size 0 bytes:
     Tag size 1 bytes: 2R